Infection: Host genetic factors

 The organism that is the target of an infecting action of a specific infectious agent is called the host.
-The host harbouring an agent that is in a mature or sexually active stage phase is called the definitive host.
+The host harboring an agent that is in a mature or sexually active stage phase is called the definitive host.
 The intermediate host comes in contact during the larvae stage.
 A host can be anything living and can attain to asexual and sexual reproduction.

-The clearance of the pathogens, either treatment-induced or spontaneous, it can be influenced by the genetic variants carried by the individual patients.
+The clearance of the pathogens, either treatment-induced or spontaneous, can be influenced by the genetic variants carried by individual patients.
 For instance, for genotype 1 hepatitis C treated with Pegylated interferon-alpha-2a or Pegylated interferon-alpha-2b (brand names Pegasys or PEG-Intron) combined with ribavirin, it has been shown that genetic polymorphisms near the human IL28B gene, encoding interferon lambda 3, are associated with significant differences in the treatment-induced clearance of the virus.
-This finding, originally reported in Nature, showed that genotype 1 hepatitis C patients carrying certain genetic variant alleles near the IL28B gene are more possibly to achieve sustained virological response after the treatment than others.
+This finding, originally reported in Nature, showed that genotype 1 hepatitis C patients carrying certain genetic variant alleles near the IL28B gene are more likely to achieve a sustained virological response after treatment than others.
 Later report from Nature demonstrated that the same genetic variants are also associated with the natural clearance of the genotype 1 hepatitis C virus.